-6.2 Evaluation
+6.2 EVALUATION

-We applied cDEP to the eight Java and Scala software components in the Hadoop-based stack (Table 1).
-Overall, cDEP discovered 723 true configuration dependencies of the five target types, with a 6.0% average false positive rate.
-The breakdown based on dependency types is shown in Table 7.
-Two authors manually verified each dependency discovered by cDEP based on the definition of the dependencies (§4) and the code location pointed by cDEP; a third author will be looped in, whenever the two inspectors needed additional opinions for consensus.
-The verification process was the same as the process used in our study, described in §3.2.2.
+We applied CDEP to the eight Java and Scala software components in the Hadoop-based stack (Table 3.1).
+Overall, CDEP discovered 723 true configuration dependencies of the five target types, with a 6.0% average false positive rate.
+The breakdown based on dependency types is shown in Table 6.1.
+Note that two co-authors manually verified each dependency discovered by CDEP.